MyriadOfSilveredStars/DSS_UG02_RecipeBlog/README.md

 UG02 DSS 02 Coursework

 Rho: working on input validation for login, sign up, blog posts etc

 Nik: working on authentication for login, sign up, payments

 Jay: working on database encryption

 Riley: working on <insert whatever you want to work on here :)>

+Everyone: test test test.
+Write Unit Testing for your sections, comment nicely so we all know what that does.
+If you use libraries, perhaps add a brief comment on what it does and how it works

 To Run:
 - Download the front end from BlackBoard.